jedwood/nodejs-hosting-providers/README.md

 #### Deploying
 Handled via git, though there is a CLI for creating and managing projects if you're not a fan of web-based GUIs.
 You'll need to add your public SSH key to your account first, which was a step not included in the node.js sample quickstart.

-It ignores the node version value in `package.json` and runs a rusty ol' *v0.6.20*.
+It ignores the node version value in `package.json` and runs a rusty ol' v0.6.20 by default, but with [some extra steps](https://www.openshift.com/blogs/any-version-of-nodejs-you-want-in-the-cloud-openshift-does-it-paas-style) you can change that.

 #### Misc Notes and Dashboard
 I had some problems getting the sample app running at first, so I started over and let OpenShift populate the git repository for me with their sample files.
 There are a few extra things in there, many of which are tucked under the `.openshift` directory.
 These include deploy hooks and config files.
 The `README` they include does a good job of laying out the structure and explaining the purpose of each file.